Electrical & Electronics — Mexico

 Certification Introduction

-Electrical and electronic products exported to Mexico must comply with a mandatory market access certification system, with NOM (Norma Oficial Mexicana) certification based on official Mexican standards as the core, jointly supervised by multiple departments including the Mexican Ministry of Economy.
-For communication electrical and electronic products, in addition to NOM safety certification, additional radio frequency certification from the Federal Telecommunications Institute (IFT) is required.
-Products without valid certification cannot clear customs and are not allowed to be sold in the Mexican market.
+For electronic and electrical products exported to Mexico, they must comply with a mandatory market access certification system.
+The core of this system is NOM (Norma Oficial Mexicana) certification, the official Mexican standard, which is jointly regulated by multiple authorities including the Ministry of Economy of Mexico.
+For communication-grade electronic and electrical products, in addition to NOM safety certification, additional radio frequency certification from the Federal Telecommunications Institute (IFT) is required.
+Products without valid certification cannot clear Mexican customs and are prohibited from being sold in the Mexican market.

 Technical Requirements